Imahn Shekhzadeh

 About Me

-I am a data scientist.
+I am a software developer.
 Currently, I am a consultant at d-fine in Frankfurt.
 Previously, I had a research position at the Computer Science department of the University of Geneva, where my research interests were at the intersection of ML/AI and the physical sciences (ML\(4\)Science).
 My research stay was funded by the Swiss National Science Foundation.
 I earned an MSc degree in Physics at the University of Hamburg.
 In my MSc thesis, I worked on and developed L2LFlows.
 During my BSc and MSc studies in Physics, I was a scholarship holder of the German Academic Scholarship Foundation (German Studienstiftung des deutschen Volkes).
 I am also a member of the Hamburg Mathematical Society.

 Blog